neurostuff/meta-analysis-book/content/tutorials.md

 Parameter review
 ```

-She selects the Family Wise Error rate corrector (FWE) and uses montecarlo simulation to estimate the null distribution.
+She selects the False Discovery Rate corrector (FDR) and selects "independent",
-She chooses 10000 iterations and 0.05 as the p-value threshold.
+and 0.05 as the p-value threshold.

 ## Running the meta-analysis